gjedeer/celery-php/DEVELOPMENT.md

 ## Goals

-API stability is the primary goal.
+~~API stability is the primary goal.
 Users should upgrade from the first released version and their code should work without any issues.
-Unit tests are present to ensure this.
+Unit tests are present to ensure this.~~
+GDR! who originally created celery-php doesn't maintain it anymore and jdufresne who took over prefers a more agile model.
+[Check the changelog before upgrading!](https://github.com/gjedeer/celery-php/pull/104)

-Good documentation is a secondary goal.
-Every class and method needs to be commented with a [PHPDocumentor](http://www.phpdoc.org/docs/latest/guides/docblocks.html) header.
+~~Good documentation is a secondary goal.
+Every class and method needs to be commented with a [PHPDocumentor](http://www.phpdoc.org/docs/latest/guides/docblocks.html) header.~~
+The original PHPDocumentor strings are not recognized by the modern versions of PHPDocumentor and the [issue to fix it](https://github.com/gjedeer/celery-php/issues/82) is not being worked on by anybody.

 Testability is a tetrary goal.
 If you're reporting a bug, please provide a test case.

-In other words: your patch will be rejected if it implements the latest and greatest features of Celery but breaks backwards compatibility and/or lacks documentation (and/or deletes existing documentation while also breaking indentation - I've seen this before).
+~~In other words: your patch will be rejected if it implements the latest and greatest features of Celery but breaks backwards compatibility and/or lacks documentation (and/or deletes existing documentation while also breaking indentation - I've seen this before).~~

 ## Pace of development